 The expedition will gather in Longyearbyen, Svalbard (which is part of Norway) and fly to Barneo, a floating base camp located on the Arctic ice.
 The team will ski from a latitude of roughly 89°N to the Geographic North Pole, covering a distance of 60 nautical miles (approximately 100km) in around ten days.
 They will sleep on the ice in tents and travel by ski, pulling behind them sledges containing food, fuel and supplies for the entire trip.
 Estimated date of departure is April 2017.

 The team were recruited through an online application process held on this site.
 Applications were open to women of all ages, backgrounds and experience from any country in Europe or the Arabian Peninsula.
-We had a tremendous response, receiving applications from nearly 1000 women.
+Nearly 1000 women applied.

 The team are.....

 Birgit Lutz, 41, Germany - Journalist and Arctic Specialist

 Anisa Al Raissi, 32, Oman - Outward Bound Instructor

 Asma Al Thani, 27, Qatar - Marketing & Communications Director

 Mariam Hamidaddin, 30, Saudi Arabia - Community entrepreneur

 Ida Olsson, 32, Sweden - Kayak and outdoor guide

 Maryam Al Ansari, 28, United Arab Emirates - Student